How to show the Developer tab on the Ribbon in Excel? This tab contains a lot of advanced features. We will show you how to enable it!

 You can manage add-ins with this function.
 Add-in management contains the following: view, add and remove.
 We also have the option to download web-based add-ins from the Office Store.

-If you have already used the add-ins appear in the newer Excel versions you know you can download many free tools from here.
+If you have already used the add-ins that appear in the newer Excel versions, you know you can download many free tools from here.

-If someone is not familiar with this option we recommend to download tools specifically developed for Excel charting and data visualization.
+If someone is not familiar with this option, we recommend downloading tools specifically developed for Excel charting and data visualization.

-To tell the truth this has its limits because you need continuous internet connection for operating them right.
+To tell the truth, this has its limits because you need a continuous internet connection to operate them right.

 The third group is the Interactive Controls.
 This is our favorite!
 We can insert the controls here that enchant our dashboard to be dynamic.

-The most important interactive support controls are: radio buttons, combo boxes, scroll bars, check boxes, command buttons, labels.
+The most important interactive support controls are radio buttons, combo boxes, scroll bars, check boxes, command buttons, and labels.
 We can also set the attributes of some controls here.
-Using interactive controls you can create stunning VBA userforms to support data entry.
+Using interactive controls, you can create stunning VBA userforms to support data entry.

-The fourth group of Developer Tabs support the handling of XML type data.
+The fourth group of Developer Tabs supports the handling of XML-type data.

 Developer Tab – New possibilities not only for developers!
-As you can see with the activation of the new tab the range of the available toolboxes was considerably expanded.
+As you can see, by activating the new tab, the range of the available toolboxes was considerably expanded.

-The use of VBA opens brand new horizons in excel development and the use of add-ins almost counts as daily routine.
+The use of VBA opens brand new horizons in Excel development, and the use of add-ins almost counts as a daily routine.